-- Learners should be confident and calculated risk takers, trying out new ideas and processes without fear of failure in a safely managed learning environment. - It is important that confidence is encouraged and nurtured to ensure learners feel comfortable about taking risks and learning from their mistakes. - As far as possible get to know your learners' ability and skills in order to develop their particular strengths.
+- Learners should be confident and calculated risk takers, trying out new ideas and processes without fear of failure. - It is important that confidence is encouraged and nurtured to ensure learners feel comfortable about taking risks and learning from their mistakes. - Create high-risk, low-threat/safe environment. - As far as possible know your learners in order to develop their particular strengths.
 Some will be careful planners, while others work more intuitively.
 Some will exhibit their work process outwardly; others work quietly, slowly and in private.
-Appreciate, nurture and most of all respect all work styles. - Extrovert learners may readily offer a solution to another learner's mistakes.
+Appreciate, nurture and, most of all, respect all work styles. - Extrovert learners may readily offer a solution to another learner's mistakes.
 Encourage the extrovert to rather focus on their own process and encourage the introverted learner to offer and communicate their own solution.
 Extroverts are not necessarily leaders.
 Often the introverted learner is more conscious of detail, process and meaning.
-Encouraging these learners' voices and opinions may enrich discussions. - Creative activity may proceed from a number of different levels, from the lower end, such as producing a written framework for a Theme Programme; or the upper level, developing an entirely fresh and individualised process and/or outcome.
-Both are valid and will produce similar products. - There are many ways of creating.
+Encouraging these learners' voices and opinions may enrich discussions.

+- Creative activity may proceed from a number of different levels: from the lower end, such as producing a written framework for a Theme Programme; or the upper level, developing an entirely fresh and individualised process and/or outcome.
+Both are valid. - There are many ways of creating.
 Be flexible enough to allow learners to find and use their unique ways.
 One expects a stronger individual interpretation and style in Grade 12 learners.
 Resources or the lack thereof does not determine the level of creativity but rather what the learner does with the resources available.
 The focus is on innovation and the ability to re-imagine, re-frame or re-present a process or product from their unique view of the world.